Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: End-to-End Self-Supervised Learning Method

-Finally, within a more restrictive and smaller set of \( k_1 \) neighbors, a mutual information constraint is proposed to learn fine-grained relationships between the query feature and local samples.
-This complements the consistency constraint described above, achieving a balance between global structural alignment and local discriminative information.
-Within the selected \( k_1 \) neighborhood, we first compute, for each neighbor sample \(\mathbf{f}_{v_i}^{d(s)}\) (where \(i = 1, \ldots, k_1\)), the similarity between the deep query feature \(q_z^{d}\) and the neighbor feature \(\mathbf{f}_{v_i}^{d(s)}\) using the similarity function \(S(q_z^{d(s)}, \mathbf{f}_{v_i}^{d(s)})\).
-Based on these similarity scores, the posterior probability for each neighbor is defined via a softmax normalization as:
+Within a more restrictive and smaller set of \( k_1 \) neighbors, a mutual information constraint is proposed to learn intra-view and cross-view features representations.
+This complements the consistency constraint described above and achieves a balance between global structural alignment and local discriminative information.
+Within the selected \(k_1\) neighbors, we compute the similarity between the query \(q_v^{d}\) and each neighbor \(\mathbf{f}_{i}^{d}\) and \(\mathbf{f}_{j}^{s}\) using the function \(\mathcal{S}(\cdot, \cdot)\), and apply softmax to obtain the posterior probability for each neighbor.
+It can be described as